If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 }

-Unlike the small and normal-sized Goomba, however, the big Goomba won't be killed by a weak attack like a simple punch.
-Yet regardless it is marked as dead, and even though it still isn't actually killed, will despawn as soon as the spawn radius is exited and entered again (by getting far away enough, then returning).
+Unlike Mini Goombas and normal-sized Goombas, however, Big Goombas can't be killed by weak attacks like ordinary punches -- yet they are marked as dead regardless, and even though they still aren't actually killed, they will despawn as soon as the spawn radius is exited and reentered.
 This can be tested best at the starting point in Tiny-Huge Island.

-This bug only works with the triplet spawner, as it has its own update function with code for loading and unloading enemies (bhv_goomba_triplet_spawner_update) which explicitly checks if any Goomba is marked as dead, and if so, it doesn't spawn that enemy anymore.
+This bug only works with the triplet spawner, as it has its own update function with code for loading and unloading enemies (bhv_goomba_triplet_spawner_update), which explicitly checks if any Goomba in the group is marked as dead, and if so, doesn't spawn that enemy anymore.

 Empty File Deletion Crash

-Present in all releases of the N64 game, including the Shindou Edition and Super Mario 3D All-Stars, but save data should not be damaged as a result of the crash.
+Present in all releases of the N64 game, including Shindou and Super Mario 3D All-Stars.

 On the File Select screen, perform the following actions within quick succession of each other: